by Max Vishnev

 Today, the High Line is synonymous with luxury real estate.

-After having been saved from imminent destruction by two fearless young locals fifteen years ago, it has spurred billions of dollars in real-estate development.
+After having been saved from imminent destruction by two fearless young locals at the start of the 21st century, it has spurred billions of dollars in real-estate development.
 Just take a stroll on it and count the number of new luxury buildings and construction sites (for even more luxury buildings).

 Speaking of Barry Diller…it’s important to mention that he and his wife, Diane von Furstenberg, have been huge supporters of the High Line from its infancy as a “wild” idea in 2000 to its completion as a 1.5-mile park in 2014.
 In fact, they are the biggest private donors to the Friends of the High Line, with at least $35 million donated to date!